wondrousWebWorks/realm-of-rantarctica/README.md

 #### Images

-All images, including backgrounds and character sprites were taken from [CraftPix](https://craftpix.net/).
+All background and character sprites were taken from [CraftPix](https://craftpix.net/).
 I have a paid subscription with **CraftPix**, and the majority of images and sprites used require a paid subscription to download and use.
 The license allows me to use and edit images as I wish, though the only changes made were resizing, applying filters and joining sprites to allow animation of characters.
+The question mark image was taken from PNGTREE.
+See **Credits** section for more details.

 #### Colours